Herpes may be more common than you think.

 Having a conversation with a primary care doctor is a great place to start understanding herpes, says Dr. Benitez.

-A primary care doctor will be able to guide patients through the whole process and create a treatment plan that includes recognizing the symptoms, preventing outbreaks, recommending medication, discussing how to approach their partner or a future partner, and, if it becomes too much of a stressor, help accessing mental health resources.
+There are a variety of methods and medications available for treating herpes, a primary care doctor will be able to guide patients through the whole process and create a treatment plan that includes recognizing the symptoms, preventing outbreaks, recommending medication, discussing how to approach their partner or a future partner, and, if it becomes too much of a stressor, help accessing mental health resources.

 “Some of these topics may not be covered in one visit with your doctor,” says Dr. Benitez.
 “You may have to have follow-ups to ensure you are comfortable with the knowledge you’re sharing over your life time and comfortable with the knowledge of the disease that you’re diagnosed with.”